propelling-coding/Void-gaming-tutorial/README.md

 For all GPU vendors, vulkan has to be installed in some way.
 Almost every game will use vulkan (and OpenGL is handled by the driver anyway), so we **must** install vulkan.

 We will need the following packages: vulkan-loader and vulkan-loader-32bit.
 If you are developing anything graphical, vulkan-loader-devel may be handy.
 Vulkan-loader does exactly what it says: it loads vulkan when it's needed.
 We also need the 32bit version (most games are 32bit).

+Here is the command:

+sudo xbps-install vulkan-loader vulkan-loader-32bit

 # AMD/Intel users